pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 We and other institutions may refuse to accept a check or other item for deposit or may accept it on a collection basis only.
 This often occurs with foreign, questionable or damaged items.
 If we accept an item for collection, we will send it to the institution upon which it is drawn, but will not credit your account for the amount until we receive the funds from the other institution.
 If we elect to credit your account before then, we may charge the amount back against your account if we do not receive payment for any reason.
 We may impose a fee in connection with sending and receiving items for collection (e.g., by charging your account or deducting the fee from the amount remitted).
 Other institutions that send or receive items for collection involving your account also may impose a fee for their services.

-Account Transactions |

-17

 ## Verification and Collection

 Any item that we cash or accept for deposit is subject to later verification and final payment.
 We may deduct funds from your account if an item is lost, stolen or destroyed in the collection process, if it is returned to us unpaid, or if it was improperly paid, even if you have already used the funds.
 Cash deposits are also subject to later verification.

 ## ACH Provisional Credits

-Credit for an automated clearing house ("ACH") transfer is provisional until final payment is received by the payee's financial institution.
+Credit for an automated clearing house ('ACH') transfer is provisional until final payment is received by the payee's financial institution.
 Until that happens, the party originating the transfer is not deemed to have made payment to the beneficiary, and the payee's bank is entitled to a refund of the provisional credit.
 If we give you provisional credit for an ACH transfer, but do not receive final payment, you become obligated to us for the full amount without prior notice or demand.

 ## Notice of Incoming Transfer